adamgreen/MiP_ProMini-Pack/Arduino/MiP_ProMini_Pack_Library/README.md

 #### Notes
 * The MiP robot status updates, which include the battery level, may be lost if you are spending too much time sending output back to the Arduino IDE's serial monitor.
 See [Limitations](#limitations) section above.
+* These status updates are usually sent every 30 seconds or earlier if the MiP detects a change in position.

 #### Example
 ```c++